 We’re all bombarded with those annoying robocalls and unwanted telemarketer solicitations, and though it may seem simple enough to prevent falling prey to a scammer, it is honestly quite easy to get pulled in to what seems to be a plausible scenario – particularly for older adults.
 In fact, an astounding $36 billion is scammed from seniors annually, and frequently these funds are unrecoverable, wiping out a lifetime of savings and leaving older adults in financial distress.

-The FBI wants us to be familiar with these three common scams against the elderly to help keep the older adults we love safe.
+The FBI wants us to be familiar with these three common scams against older adults to help keep the seniors we love safe.

 The Miracle Cure